 - The Group (1966), a glossy film version of Mary McCarthy’s acclaimed novel, featuring several up-and-coming actresses of the mid-1960s, among them Candice Bergen, Joan Hackett, Shirley Knight, Jessica Walter, Joanna Pettet, and Elizabeth Hartman.
-In terms of gender focus, The Group remains the most glaring non-male-centered exception among Sidney Lumet movies.
+In terms of gender focus, The Group remains the most glaring non-male-centered exception in Sidney Lumet’s body of work.

 - The unsuccessful The Appointment (1969), with Omar Sharif as a lawyer who – shades of Luis Buñuel’s Belle de Jour – believes that wife Anouk Aimée spends her nights working as a high-class prostitute.

 - The less successful movie version of Peter Shaffer’s stage hit Equus (1977), with Richard Burton as a psychiatrist and Peter Firth as his horse-fixated patient.

-- One of the most lighthearted Sidney Lumet movies, the comedy Garbo Talks (1984), with a terminally ill Anne Bancroft as an inveterate Greta Garbo fan.
+- One of the most lighthearted Lumet films, the comedy Garbo Talks (1984), with a terminally ill Anne Bancroft as an inveterate Greta Garbo fan.